 The plant is a secondary selenium accumulator if growing in high selenium soils.
-Selenium exerts its toxicity by replacing sulfur in the keratin molecule of the hooves and hair thereby weakening it structurally.
+Selenium exerts its toxicity by replacing sulfur in proteins.
+In the keratin molecule of the hooves and hair this weakens the structure resulting in the characteristic breakage of long hairs in the main and tail of horses.
 Affected keratin tends to be abnormal in formation and is weakened at the site selenium is incorporated into its molecular structure.

 Annual or perennial plants which are herbaceous but many are woody at the base only.
 The leaves are alternate and sessile.
 The zygomorphic flowers are arranged in terminal, bracted spikes.
 The bracts are usually petaloid ranging from scarlet to yellow in color.
 The calyx is tubular and four-lobed, more deeply cleft above and below than on the sides.
 The corolla is long and narrow, strongly two-lipped, the upper, called a galea, is elongated and the lower lip is very short and three-toothed.
 The stamens are four, in pairs, and are enclosed by the galea.
 Paintbrush attach to the roots of surrounding plants (sage species) in a symbiotic relationship.